Highlights of the Program

 - Exploring how real-time soil monitoring enables continuous measurement of nutrient cycling, infiltration, and carbon stability

-- Demonstrating how live data integration improves process control and input efficiency in regenerative production systems
+- Integrating live data to improve process control and input efficiency in regenerative production systems

 - Highlighting how early detection of soil imbalance reduces degradation risks and enhances long-term productivity